percona/pmm/docs/setting-up/server/network.md

 > <b style="color:goldenrod">Important</b>
 >
 > Depending on your architecture other ports may also need to be exposed.
 > - For `pmm-agent`, the default listen port is 7777.
-This can be changed in the `pmm-agent.yml` configuration file or with the `pmm-agent` flag `--listen-port`.
 > - The default range for agents ports can be changed with the flag `--ports-min` and  `--ports-max`, or in the configuration file.